This particular question comes from my good friend, Sabrina. But I have been asked about accent walls on more than one occasion.

 Some people prefer a more subtle approach to accent walls.
 If you’re painting your room a neutral color (for instance, light gray) you may opt to paint your accent wall the same color as the rest of the room, but a few shades darker.
 This is a beautiful way of adding an accent wall in your room without being quite so bold.

 Using a neutral color for your accent wall is great, but if you do be sure it’s the same neutral in a different shade.
 If your room is painted in a warm gray, you don’t want to have a dark, cool gray accent wall.
 Or if your room is painted a cool gray, a dark beige wall would also be a bad idea.
-For accent walls pick a neutral a few shades darker than the rest of the walls or go bold with a fun color!For accent walls pick a neutral a few shades darker than the rest of the walls or go bold with… Click To Tweet
+For accent walls pick a neutral a few shades darker than the rest of the walls or go bold with a fun color!For accent walls pick a neutral a few shades darker than the rest of the walls or go bold with a fun color!
+Click To Tweet

 Another option to consider for an accent wall is painting a pattern on the wall.
 You could have one large stripe, many smaller stripes, chevron, polka dots, etc. Accenting can be done with color and pattern.
 There are even textural painting options to consider.
 There are lots of possibilities to add warmth, charm and personality to your home.
 Have fun with it!